aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/replaceoptions/_index.md

 ### getRegexKey() {#getRegexKey--}

+<b>@deprecated.</b> Please use the 'regexKey' property instead.
 Indicates whether the searched key is regex.
 If true then the searched key will be taken as regex.

 ```javascript
 getRegexKey() : boolean;